ToruIwashita/git-switcher.vim/README.md

 ##### - `Gsw`

-Switch branches with save confirmation and load the session.
-If specified branch does not exist, switch after creating branch.
+Save a session and load the specify session after switching the branch.
+If specified branch does not exist, switch the branch after creating.

 ##### - `Gsw!`

 Switch branches.
-If specified branch does not exist, switch branches after creating branch.
+If specified branch does not exist, switch branches after creating.

 ##### - `GswRemote`

-Clone remote branch with save confirmation and load the session.
-If specified branch does not exist, switch branches after creating branch.
+Save a session and load the specify session after checkout remote branch.

 ##### - `GswRemote!`

-Clone remote branch and load the session.
-If specified branch does not exist, switch branches after creating branch.
+Checkout remote branch.

 ##### - `GswSave`

 Save a session.
-If receiving an argument, save a session with that name.
+If an argument is given, save it in the name.

 #####・`GswLoad`

 Load a session.
-If receiving an argument, load a session with that name.
+If an argument is given, load it in the name.

 ##### - `GswFetch`